A coach and athletic-trainer playbook

 What the peer-reviewed evidence says about custom-fit compliance mechanisms

 The case for custom-fit mouthguards rests partly on concussion-incidence trials and partly on mechanism-and-physiology studies that explain why custom fit changes the athlete's experience.
-The mechanism evidence is what makes the compliance argument credible at the program level — coaches and ATs need to know not just that custom mouthguards have better compliance, but why.
+The mechanism evidence is what makes the compliance argument credible at the program level.
+Coaches and ATs need to know not just that custom mouthguards have better compliance, but why.
+Below is the full study-by-study evidence.
+Open it for the numbers, or skip to the practical playbook.

 Material durability (Winters & DeMont 2014).
 The 412-player HS football randomized trial measured average OTC mouthguard thickness falling from 1.65 mm at season start to 1.34 mm at time of injury4, while custom pressure-laminated mouthguards retained ≥3mm thickness across the season.
 The implication for the fit-fall-out failure mode is direct: OTC mouthguards do not survive the season as well as custom pressure-laminated mouthguards, and the fit deterioration drives compliance erosion in the back half of the season.